leonciocasabuena/9siliconcs3/q1/ila_oop.md

 #### gg

 ## Reflection
-### Among the four pillars of Object-Oriented Programming, which do you think would be most useful in improving the sari-sari store inventory system?
-Explain your answer.
+### In my opinion, the Encapsulation pillar may be the best fit for an aspiring sari-sari vendor to use,